The Simpsons season 31: Production

+This season and the next season were ordered in February 2019.
+Seven episodes were holdovers from the previous season.
+Executive producer Al Jean continued his role as primary showrunner, a role he had since the thirteenth season.
+Executive producer Matt Selman was also the showrunner for several episodes, a role he performed since the twenty-third season.

 Development

-This season features the first scripts credited to writers Max Cohn and Elisabeth Kiernan Averick.
-Comedian and writer Pete Holmes also both wrote and guest-starred in the two-part "Warrin' Priests" episodes, making him the third freelance writer to do so after Ricky Gervais and Seth Rogen.
+This season featured the first scripts credited to writers Max Cohn and Elisabeth Kiernan Averick.
+It also featured the final episode written by Bill Odenkirk before leaving for the revival of the television series Spitting Image.
+Comedian and writer Pete Holmes also both wrote and guest-starred in the two-part "Warrin' Priests" episodes.
 While in "Warrin' Priests" Holmes plays the character of Bode, he had previously guest-starred in season 30 premiere "Bart's Not Dead" as a different character.
 The episode "The Incredible Lightness of Being a Baby" was delayed from the previous season, with the original intent to air it instead of "I'm Just a Girl Who Can't Say D'oh" on April 7, 2019.
-The episode was put on hold after the show's producers decided to make a short film related to the episode involving Maggie and another baby named Hudson titled Playdate with Destiny as well.
+The episode was put on hold after the show's producers decided to make a short film related to the episode involving Maggie and another baby named Hudson titled Playdate with Destiny.
 The short film premiered on February 29, 2020, attached to advanced screenings of the Disney/Pixar release Onward with "The Incredible Lightness of Being a Baby" serving as a sequel to it.

 In April 2020, the show joined the rest of Fox's Animation Domination lineup in a partnership with Caffeine for the AniDom Beyond Show, a recap show hosted by Andy Richter.
 The hour-long program featured interviews with guests and live interactivity with fans online, with recaps for the episodes that aired through April and May.
 The Simpsons episode aired on April 26 featuring Al Jean, cast member Yeardley Smith and writer and guest star Pete Holmes.
 On May 18, Matt Selman joined the show with other writers from the Fox Animation Domination lineup.